Hot, humid weather expected in most parts of country

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramula eighteen degree centigrade, Jammu twenty-five, Leh eleven, Anantnag and Shopian seventeen degree centigrade.
+Srinagar and Anantnag nineteen degree centigrade, Pulwama, Baramula and Shopian eighteen degree centigrade, Jammu twenty-five and Leh thirteen degree centigrade.